rackspace/php-opencloud/docs/userguide/objects.md

 Unfortunately, the term *object* has a very specific meaning in terms of computer programming, and it can be rather confusing to have multiple things carry the same "object" moniker.
-Thus, *php-opencloud* refers to an object stored in the Object Storage service as a *DataObject*.
-This is purely to avoid confusion—for example, the built-in PHP function `is_object()` checks to see whether its argument is a PHP object, not if it's stored in the Object Store.
+Thus, *php-opencloud* refers to an object stored in the object storage service as a `DataObject`.
+This is purely to avoid confusion—for example, the built-in PHP function `is_object()` checks to see whether its argument is a PHP object, not if it's stored in the `ObjectStore`.

 Thus, the complete hierarchy for the object storage service is:

-* *OpenStack* (or *Rackspace*) is the parent of
+* `OpenStack` (or `Rackspace`) is the parent of
-* *ObjectStore* instance, which is the parent of
+* `ObjectStore` service instance, which is the parent of
-* *Container*, which is the parent of
+* `Container`, which is the parent of
-* *DataObject*, which holds the actual object data
+* `DataObject`, which holds the actual object data

 ### The DataObject class and its methods